josbeir/cakephp-docs-md/docs/5/en/orm/entities.md

 Accessor & Mutator methods on entities are not intended to contain the logic for serializing and unserializing complex data coming from the database.
-Refer to the [saving-complex-types](#saving-complex-types) section to understand how your application can store more complex data types like arrays and objects.
+Refer to the [Saving Complex Types](#saving-complex-types) section to understand how your application can store more complex data types like arrays and objects.